 Automated Resume Screening

-Automation is a serious game changer for screening resumes.
+Automation is great for screening resumes.
 An ATS with this feature uses smart algorithms to compare resumes against your job descriptions.
 This allows you to identify the best matches instantly.
 Plus, you can customize the settings to get the most relevant candidates immediately.

 Interview Scheduling